Inventory & Stock

 Each item is identified by a unique QR code assigned during the Inventory process, along with a Category, Item description and a price.

-These items, once set up can be sold through the Checkout.
+These items, once set up can be sold through the Checkout or ECommerce.

 The Inventory application allows the user to ‘Add New Item’ by assigning a new QR code to an item, ‘Lookup Barcode’ to find an existing QR code on the system and ‘Sort Donation’ where a supporter has donated a box or bag of items that need to be broken down and assigned individual QR codes before selling through the Checkout.